Gsingh990/Gen-AI-Starter/README.md

 ## Architecture

-The GenAI Starter Stack is built on a modern, cloud-native architecture designed for performance, scalability, and security.
-The entire infrastructure is provisioned using modular Terraform configurations, ensuring consistency, reusability, and adherence to Infrastructure-as-Code principles.
+The architecture has been enhanced with several enterprise-grade features to improve security, scalability, and observability.

 ### Infrastructure Architecture